kubernetes/kubernetes/docs/availability.md

   - Node (thing that runs kubelet and kube-proxy and pods) shutdown
     - Results
       - pods on that Node stop running
-    - Mitigations
-      - replication controller should be used to restart copy of the pod elsewhere
-      - service should be used to hide changes in the pod IP address after restart
-      - applications (containers) should tolerate unexpected restarts
   - Kubelet software fault
     - Results
       - crashing kubelet cannot start new pods on the node
       - kubelet might delete the pods or not
       - node marked unhealthy
       - replication controllers start new pods elsewhere
-    - Mitigations
-      - same as for Node shutdown case
   - Cluster operator error
     - Results:
       - loss of pods, services, etc
       - lost of apiserver backing store
       - users unable to read API
       - etc

+Mitigations:
+- Action: Use IaaS providers automatic VM restarting feature for IaaS VMs.
+  - Mitigates: Apiserver VM shutdown or apiserver crashing
+  - Mitigates: Supporting services VM shutdown or crashes

+- Action use IaaS providers reliable storage (e.g GCE PD or AWS EBS volume) for VMs with apiserver+etcd.
+  - Mitigates: Apiserver backing storage lost

+- Action: Use Replicated APIserver feature (when complete: feature is planned but not implemented)
+  - Mitigates: Apiserver VM shutdown or apiserver crashing
+    - Will tolerate one or more similtaneous apiserver failures.
+  - Mitigates: Apiserver backing storage lost
+    - Each apiserver has independent storage.
+Etcd will recover from loss of one member.
+Risk of total data loss greatly reduced.

+- Action: Snapshot apiserver PDs/EBS-volumes periodically
+  - Mitigates: Apiserver backing storage lost
+  - Mitigates: Some cases of operator error
+  - Mitigates: Some cases of kubernetes software fault

+- Action: use replication controller and services in front of pods
+  - Mitigates: Node shutdown
+  - Mitigates: Kubelet software fault

+- Action: applications (containers) designed to tolerate unexpected restarts
-    - Mitigations
+  - Mitigates: Node shutdown
+  - Mitigates: Kubelet software fault

-      - run additional cluster(s) and do not make changes to all at once.
+- Action: Multiple independent clusters (and avoid making risky changes to all clusters at once)
-      - snapshot apiserver PD/EBS-volume periodically
+  - Mitigates: Everything listed above.

 ## Chosing Multiple Kubernetes Clusters